• Line 24 (to ‘Kijkduin’) from the bus platform above the station (direct service, all day long)

 - Video message by the ‘father of the internet’ Mr Vint Cerf, Chief Internet Evangelist, Google

-Following is a roundtable discussion which will go into the current issues around Accountability and Internet Democracy.
+Following is a roundtable discussion which will go into the The State of Play: Accountability and Internet Democracy.
 The roundtable panelists will represent the key global stakeholder communities like legal, technology, media, civil society and government.
 Each will be asked to share their views from their own perspective on topics like e.g. the right to be forgotten, fake news, defamation, dark patterns, internet echo chambers and cyber bullying.

 The afternoon will see two panel discussions.

 In the first panel, renowned global experts and academics will present their perspective on where information technology is moving toward.
-So, this panel will go into tomorrow’s (potential) issues.
+So, this panel will go into Building an Internet of Values: The Role of Accountability and Internet Democracy.
 Topics will include Artificial Intelligence, Deep Learning, the role of algorithms and Robotics.

-In the second panel, renowned global experts and academics will discuss the impact on policy development.
+In the second panel, renowned global experts and academics will discuss the Policy Challenges and Implications for an Accountable and Democratic Internet.
 Topics may include how to develop international governance, how can policy- and legal development keep up technology development and potential tools to ensure Accountability in the future.

 The Summit workshop on June 1st will have the following agenda:

-The outcome of the discussions on day 1 will be used as input for a morning workshop where all participants shall aim to finalize a first version of “The Hague Principles for Accountability and Internet Democracy”.
+The outcome of the discussions on day 1 will be used as input for a morning workshop where all participants can shall their feedback in a first consultation of the concept document: “The Hague Global Principles for Accountability in the Digital Age”.

 At the end of the round table and panel sessions we have planned a ‘World Café’ .
 The World Café methodology is a simple, effective, and flexible format for hosting large group dialogue and to allow as much delegates to contribute to the discussion.